czheo/syntax_sugar_python/README.md

 # Python's nasty range() is right-exclusive.
 This is right-inclusive.

 '0' /to/ '9'
-# we can also have a range of strings :)
+# we can also have a range of characters :)
 # '0123456789'

 # make your own infix functions